Frequently Asked Questions

 Video of asylum procedure

-Does the shelter affect me as a resident of the municipality of Aalten?
+Does the shelter have an impact on me as a resident of the municipality of Aalten?

 The impact that the stay of asylum seekers has on residents of a municipality varies greatly.
 Those living in the immediate vicinity naturally notice more of their presence.
 For other residents this will remain limited.
 Of course, everyone experiences the presence of asylum seekers differently.
 Asylum seekers are free to go wherever they want.
 Thus, they will explore the neighborhood, do their shopping in the local supermarket and will visit stores in the center.
 As a rule, contact is smooth and without significant problems.
 Residents can also make contact with asylum seekers themselves; involving them in daily affairs as well as all kinds of leisure activities.
 Asylum seekers are only too happy to welcome such initiatives!